 After serving as Musician in Residence for Gros Morne National Park in 1999, Eric collaborated with musician Shirley Montague and photographer Michael Burzynski to produce Gros Morne – A Musical Journey, a CD-ROM featuring music, songs and images inspired by Gros Morne National Park.

-In 2001 Eric started the Vinland Music Camp – an annual week-long workshop dedicated to teaching and preserving traditional music. storytelling and dances of Newfoundland and Labrador.
-He presently is the director of the Camp as well as one of the guitar instructors.
+In 2001 Eric started the Vinland Music Camp – an annual week-long workshop dedicated to teaching and preserving traditional music, storytelling and dances of Newfoundland and Labrador.
+He presently is the director of the Camp as well as one of its instructors.
 The Soundbone Traditional Arts Foundation, a non-profit organization incorporated in 2009, now runs the Vinland Music Camp.
 Eric is currently the president and artistic director.

-Besides his professional activities, Eric directs and accompanies the Potluck Singers – a community choir that volunteers perform in hospitals, nursing homes and other venues around the province.
-The group has performed at various locations throughout Newfoundland and toured Ireland in 2007.
+Eric directs and accompanies the Potluck Singers – a community choir that performs in hospitals, nursing homes and other venues around the province.
+The group has performed at various locations throughout Province and toured Ireland in 2007.

 ArtsNL awarded Eric the 2007 Arts Achievement Award for his contribution to the arts in this province.
-In 2017 he received the Arts in Education Award, sponsored by Memorial University.
+In 2017 he received the Memorial University Arts in Education Award, in recognition to his contribution to arts education.

 Eric lives in Ladle Cove, Notre Dame Bay, Newfoundland and Labrador.